Harper-Yan/CSC-579-P2P-Video-streaming-simulation/README.md

 2. node server.js
 3. In a different tab: node simulation.js
 4. For view of realtime figures, go to webpage : "host/visual"

+The locations of logbook:
+Please check branch "experiments"